ridgeontheway/Wordworm/README.md

 - [AWS (S3) Access Key ID](https://aws.amazon.com/s3/)
 - [AWS (S3) Access Key](https://aws.amazon.com/s3/)

+Alternativly, you can view this project on [Heroku](https://wordworm.herokuapp.com/).
+Please note that, since the free-tier is being used, the initial response from the server may be slow/

 ### Running the Project

 After downloading/configuring the necessary dependencies listed above, the steps outlined below can be followed to get the project running